MOZGIII/tokogen/README.md

 # Tokogen

-A ruby gem that allows you to generate customizeable random tokens.
+A ruby gem that allows you to generate customizable random tokens.

 ## Installation